KaboomB52/KewlSpigot/README.md

  - GoatSpigot (Johannes [Karhu Dev])

 ### New Features
- - Custom KB System allowing for changing the Vertical and Horizontal friction at different values.<br>
+ - Custom KB System built for more customization.<br>
  - Tickloop fixes.<br>
- - A lot of data leak fixes.<br>
+ - Fixed a lot of data leaks.<br>
  - Customizable enchant limits.<br>
  - A custom ASM event bus to make events run faster.
 (2 to 4x faster)<br>
+ - Fixed potion delay.

 ### Contributing
 Contributions of all sorts are welcome.
 We use GitHub's pull requests to add in your code!<br>